We are Licensed in the State of Colorado through PACFA

 When considering adopting a puppy, it is just as important to preserve a Bloodline of a breed of dog as it is to help a puppy/dog in need of a proper home.
 Both have a purpose, both have a passion.
 Keep that in mind when you are desiring to bring a new puppy/dog home.

 We are located in the small town of Johnstown Colorado.
 We are Specialized Breeders since 1994, and have spent the last 24 years purchasing the best quality bloodlines that we hope to offer healthier dogs.
-The Bernese Mountain Dogs seemed to have better health and longevity in other countries.
-Our belief is because the United States was only permitted to import a certain amount of dogs back in the mid 1970’s, during a time that the Bernese Mountain Dog was being saved from near extinction.
+The United States was only permitted to import a certain amount of dogs back in the mid 1970’s, during a time that the Bernese Mountain Dog was being saved from near extinction.
 This caused breeders to do a lot of ‘inbreeding’ i.e., father to daughter, cousins etc. By breeding that way, it caused the genetic pools to double up.
 Some were good qualities but some were poor qualities and in effect possibly caused a weakness in their immune systems.

 In recent years, more dogs have been allowed to be imported into the United States from other countries now, which has opened up the gene pool and hopefully allows for a healthier dog.
-Our goal as a Specialized Breeder is to offer a better quality animal, who is hopefully less prone to the cancers and bone issues this breed has.
+Our goal as a Specialized Breeder is to offer a better quality animal, who is hopefully less prone to the cancers and bone issues this breed has been sensitive to.
 Our dogs are raised as family members and are socialized daily.
 The adult dogs have individual yards, not kennels.
 We have a special nursery and whelping areas to protect pregnant mothers and young puppies.
 At 5 weeks of age, the puppies are acclimated back into the yards.
-Our puppies are from Swiss, Canadian, German, Dutch, Belgium and Hungarian Import Bloodlines.
+Our puppies are from Swiss, Canadian, German, Dutch, Belgium, Russian and Hungarian Import Bloodlines.
 We introduced Belgium import bloodlines in our breeding program in 2013.
-Our Hungarian bloodline will be introduced in 2019 with over 200 grand championships in the background.
+Our Hungarian and Russian bloodlines will be introduced in 2019 with over 200 grand championships in the background.
 We are a Colorado State, Weld County and PACFA licensed facility and are inspected yearly by the AKC (American Kennel Club).

 * All puppies are sold with a 72 hour, One and Two Year Written Health Guarantee *